Graffiti (Western Australia)

 - Order you to pay compensation or pay for the cost of the graffiti removal.

 - Give you a fine.
 The amount of the fine will depend on the circumstances.
-You will only be given a fine if you (or your guardians) can afford to pay it.
+You will only be given a fine if you (or your parent/guardian) can afford to pay it.